galastrostats/general/python-data-analysis.md

 To learn to load, manipulate, and plot data, complete the following tutorial.

 The tutorial assumes you will use the graphical Spyder interface in the Anaconda distribution of python, and explains how to install Anaconda.
-If you want to use Python in a terminal instead, look at these [alternative insructions and commands](https://github.com/galastrostats/general/blob/master/ipython-terminal.md) for use with ipython on the linux command line.
+If you want to use Python in a terminal instead, look at these [alternative instructions and commands](https://github.com/galastrostats/general/blob/master/ipython-terminal.md) for use with ipython on the linux command line.

 ## Part I: Installation of Anaconda